bit-badger/blog.bitbadger.solutions/source/_posts/2021/a-tour-of-myprayerjournal-v3/the-user-interface.md

 htmx is much less complex than any other front-end JavaScript SPA framework I have ever used - which, for context, includes [Angular][], Vue, [React][], [Ember][], [Aurelia][], and [Elm][].
 Both in development and in production use, I cannot tell that the payloads are slightly larger; navigation is fast and smooth.
 Though I have yet to change anything since going live with myPrayerJournal v3, I know that maintenance will be quite straightforward (to be further explored in the conclusion post).

 The UI for myPrayerJournal uses [Bootstrap][], a UI framework which has its own script, and htmx plays quite nicely with it.
-The next post in this series will describe how I interact with both Bootstrap and htmx, using modals and toasts on this "traditional" web application.
+The [next post][part2] in this series will describe how I interact with both Bootstrap and htmx, using modals and toasts on this "traditional" web application.

 [intro]: /2021/a-tour-of-myprayerjournal-v3/introduction.html "A Tour of myPrayerJournal v3: Introduction | The Bit Badger Blog"